jmaddalena/jmaddalena.github.io/about.md

 Lately, I have been hungering to put my data science skills to work for the greater good, ideally working towards the mitatigation of climate change or other environmental or sustainability causes.

-During my free time, I enjoy hiking, rock climbing, meditation, yoga, reading, cooking, sewing, watercoloring, playing piano and ukulele, and spending time with my family and friends.
+During my free time, I enjoy hiking, rock climbing, meditation, yoga, reading, gardening, cooking, sewing, watercoloring, playing piano and ukulele, and spending time with my family and friends.
 I am always striving to improve myself and constantly eager to learn new things, something that shapes a large part of my personality!

 ### More Information